wray/look-at-me/README.md

 * Adjust your repo settings to host on github.io.
 * Make a site, not just a page.
 * Make it device-aware (i.e. scales down for a phone -- hamburger menus and all).
-* Add in some JavaScript for some dynamic fun or call an API.
+* Add in JavaScript for some dynamic fun or call an API.
 * Suggest a re-design of our [aging](http://techemstudios.com) site.

 ## Rubric